-31. In 2020, at the beginning of the COVID-19 pandemic, California enacted new statutes to ensure that school districts offered students access to distance learning.
+- 39. In 2020, at the beginning of the COVID-19 pandemic, California enacted new statutes to ensure that school districts offered students access to distance learning.
 Cal.
 Educ.
 Code § 43500 et seq.
 Under this program, "Distance learning shall include ... [a]cademic and other supports designed to address the needs of pupils who are not performing at grade level, or need support in other areas, such as English learners, pupils with exceptional needs, pupils in foster care or experiencing homelessness, and pupils requiring mental health supports."
-Id. § 43503(b)(3)(emphasis added).

-32. Consequently, in the 2020-21 school year, students with IEPs had "Distance Learning Plans" that explained how their school district would provide the supports and related services they needed to learn.
-Some disabled students, such as Plaintiffs E.E. and L.N., adapted to distance learning and made educational progress.
+Id. § 43503(b)(3)(emphasis added). - 40.
+Consequently, in the 2020-21 school year, students with IEPs had "Distance Learning Plans" that explained how their school district would provide the supports and related services they needed to learn.
+Some disabled students, such as Plaintiffs E.E., L.N., M.G., H.H., and K.H. adapted to distance learning and made educational progress.

-33. The distance learning provisions that California adopted in 2020 had a sunset date of June 30, 2021.
-Id., § 43511.

-34. In July 2021, California adopted a new statute that allowed funding for distance learning only for students enrolled in the State's Independent Study program.
+- 41. The distance learning provisions that California adopted in 2020 had a sunset date of June 30, 2021.
+Id., § 43511. - 42.
+In July 2021, California adopted a new statute that allowed funding for distance learning only for students enrolled in the State's Independent Study program.
 Assembly Bill (AB) 130 (Chapter 44, Statutes of 2021), approved on July 9, 2021.
 The new statute provides that Independent Study will be offered to students "whose health would be put at risk by inperson instruction, as determined by the parent or guardian of the pupil."
 Cal.
 Educ.
 Code § 51745(a)(6).
-No funding is available to school districts to provide distance learning other than through Independent Study.

-35. However, the new statute also provides that students with disabilities "shall not participate in independent study, unless the pupil's individualized education program [IEP] ... specifically provides for that participation."
+No funding is available to school districts to provide distance learning other than through Independent Study. - 43.
+However, the statute also provides that students with disabilities "shall not participate in independent study, unless the pupil's individualized education program [IEP] ... specifically provides for that participation."
 Id. § 51745(c) (emphasis added).
 Cal.
 Educ.
-Code § 57149.5(a)(7) includes similar language: "An individual with exceptional needs, as defined in Section 56026, shall not participate in course-based independent study, unless the pupil's [IEP] developed pursuant to [the state special education statute] specifically provides for that participation."

-36. As the Delta Variant surged in California and the beginning of school approached, more parents and caregivers determined that their children were at risk from inperson classes.
-Due to the new state law, the only way to access the distance learning these families had in the 2020-21 school year was through Independent Study.

-37. Families of disabled children with IEP plans have faced multiple barriers to accessing distance learning through Independent Study.
+Code § 57149.5(a)(7) includes similar language: "An individual with exceptional needs, as defined in Section 56026, shall not participate in course-based independent study, unless the pupil's [IEP] developed pursuant to [the state special education statute] specifically provides for that participation." - 44.
+As the Delta Variant surged in California and the beginning of school approached, more parents and caregivers determined that their children were at risk from inperson classes.
+Due to the new state law, the only way to access the distance learning these families had in the 2020-21 school year was through Independent Study. - 45.
+Families of disabled children with IEP plans have faced multiple barriers to accessing distance learning through Independent Study.
 These include (a) an outright denial of Independent Study, (b) an offer of distance learning but without the services and accommodations that the student needs to learn and which were previously included in their distance learning plans, and (c) long delays in convening required IEPs that leave families in limbo for weeks and months.

-38. Plaintiff E.E. is six years old and has Down syndrome, an intellectual disability with associated medical conditions.
-Her IEP provides extensive services such as a full-time behavior aide and speech, language and occupational therapy.
-E.E. has a twin sister who is typically developing and does not have a disability.
-Like many other children with Down syndrome, E.E. is at higher risk of health complications if exposed to COVID-19, so the twin's the alternatives to in-person classes available to non-disabled students mother, A.J., requested distance learning for both children.
-The school district approved Independent study for her non-disabled twin, but required prior approval from E.E.'s IEP team.
-At the IEP meeting, district staff said that E.E. would lose all her support services if she enrolled in Independent Study.
-When A.J. protested that E.E. needed these to learn, school staff said her only choice was to take E.E. to in-person classes, regardless of the risk.
-Because of this impasse, E.E. has been home with no access to classes since school began.
-In contrast, her nondisabled twin has been enrolled in Independent Study from the beginning.

-Plaintiffs and other similarly situated children are denied
+Plaintiffs and other similarly situated children are denied the alternatives to in-person classes available to non-disabled students